phillipadsmith/everycandidate.org/wards.md

 If you'd like to know why we started this project, start [here](/about).
 If you'd like to [take the raw data](/data) and do something interesting, please do.
 If you'd like to help out, please [get in touch](/about#contact).

-As of September 22nd, 2014, we are publishing the information we've collected on all 44 Toronto city council wards.
-In the coming days, we will publish information on the Toronto District School Board wards.

 (You can also [view a list of council candidates here](/candidates/#toronto-council) and [school board trustee candidates here](/candidates/#toronto-school-board).)

 <ul>